-Strategizing and structuring your content is one of the most important steps of building a digital presence and integrating and transferring your content to multiple systems, and yet it is often overlooked.
-The final product of a successful content strategy is a solid future-proof content architecture.
+Strategizing and structuring your content is one of the most important steps of building a digital presence and integrating and transferring your content to multiple systems, yet it is often overlooked.
+The final product of a successful content strategy is a solid, future-proof content architecture.